 Cedar siding—also called cedar shakes or cedar shingles by some—comes in a variety of stains and textures, including cedar shake.
 It is one of the warmest woods, offering a very natural look to your home that blends in well with your environment.
 The spectrum of patterns and styles in cedar siding is broad, and includes bevel, board and batten, channel, tongue and groove, and wavy edge bevel.
 In its natural, unfinished and unstained state, this cedar shake look offers a textured, grainy wood with subtle aroma.
 Stained, it retains the attractive perceptible grain, but can offer a wider variety of exterior home design options.
 And, of course, if you prefer to paint your cedar siding, that is an option as well.

-Need to find a pro for your cedar siding?Find Pros
+Ready to start your cedar siding?Find Pros

 Cedar Shake Maintenance